Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 https://sourceforge.net/projects/{{project_name}}/files/latest/download
 ```

-## Personal Hosting Such as Dropbox

-URLs from dropbox.com or cl.ly/cloudapp.com are not readily distinguishable as being controlled by the original software vendor.
-These URLs should be used only when given as such on the official project website.

-Also make sure to give the URL for the binary download itself, rather than a preview page.
-(See <https://www.dropbox.com/help/201/en>.)

 ## Some Providers Block Command-line Downloads

 Some hosting providers actively block command-line HTTP clients.
 Such URLs cannot be used in Casks.

 Some providers do not actively block command-line HTTP clients but use URLs that change periodically, or even on each visit (example: FossHub).
 For those, see section [URLs that Change on Every Visit](#urls-that-change-on-every-visit).

-## Vendor URLs Are Preferred

-When possible, it is best to use a download URL from the original developer or vendor, rather than an aggregator such as `macupdate.com`.

 ## URLs that Change on Every Visit